ReggEvans/introObjects/README.md

 cd introObjects
 git remote remove origin
 npm install
-write answers in worksheet.js
-check work with **bash checkWork.sh** in terminal
+npm install -g mocha (you only need to do this once, ever) write answers in worksheet.js check work with **bash checkWork.sh** in terminal
 ```